stanley-gu/standardsCh/chapter.md

 include boolean, Bayesian, formal logic and connectivity studies but these have yet to show any overwhelming advantage over continuum based models.

-In this chapter I will be exclusively concerned with models based on differential equations and to a lesser extent stochastic equations.
+In this chapter I will be primarily concerned with models based on differential equations and to a lesser extent stochastic equations.

 * * * * *
+**List of Modeling Representations**

 Boolean:
 :   One of the simplest possible modeling techniques is to represent a